Change72/remote_flush/RocksDB/Rocksdb-HDFS Installation.md

 This document will not be showing how to setup a HDFS environment, it will only go through the downloading and unzipping since some of the files from the HDFS directories are required by the HDFS plugin in RocksDB. \
 For Installation and setup of HDFS, please check: [HDFS](./../HDFS/)

-1.	`wget https://dlcdn.apache.org/hadoop/common/hadoop-3.3.1/hadoop-3.3.1.tar.gz -O hadoop.tar.gz`
+1. Downloading Hadoop v3.3.1 files: `wget https://dlcdn.apache.org/hadoop/common/hadoop-3.3.1/hadoop-3.3.1.tar.gz -O hadoop.tar.gz`
-2.  `mkdir hadoop`
+2. Creating a directorhy for hadoop to be in: `mkdir hadoop`
-3.	`tar -xzf hadoop-3.3.1.tar.gz -C hadoop`
+3. Untar the files into the newly created directory: `tar -xzf hadoop.tar.gz -C hadoop`
-4.  `mv ./hadoop/hadoop-3.3.1/* ./hadoop/`
+4. Move all the files down 1 directory: `mv ./hadoop/hadoop-3.3.1/* ./hadoop/`

 ### RocksDB
 This section will deal with the installation of RocksDB with the HDFS plugin

-1. `sudo apt-get install -y openjdk-8-jdk libgflags-dev libsnappy-dev zlib1g-dev libbz2-dev liblz4-dev libzstd-dev build-essential`
+1. Install dependencies that will be requrired for the rocksdb: `sudo apt-get install -y openjdk-8-jdk libgflags-dev libsnappy-dev zlib1g-dev libbz2-dev liblz4-dev libzstd-dev build-essential`
-2. `wget https://github.com/facebook/rocksdb/archive/refs/tags/v7.4.5.tar.gz -O rocksdb.tar.gz`
+2. Get rocksdb stable release (v7.4.5 for this example): `wget https://github.com/facebook/rocksdb/archive/refs/tags/v7.4.5.tar.gz -O rocksdb.tar.gz`
+3. Create directory for rocksdb files: `mkdir rocksdb`
-3. `tar -xzf rocksdb.tar.gz`
+4. Untar the file: `tar -xzf rocksdb.tar.gz -C ./rocksdb`
+5. Move the files down 1 directory: `mv ./rocksdb/rocksdb-7.4.5/* ./rocksdb/`

 ### HDFS Plugin
 > Note: If you are going to perform `make install`, you will need admin priviledges.
 Better to do `sudo su` and run the below commands.